 Cross border payments are financial transactions performed between a payer and a recipient based in different countries.
-By definition, they are far more complex than domestic transactions, as they involve multiple jurisdictions, time zones, and legal regulations.
-Typically, a cross border transfer is thought to lag a domestic one when it comes to speed, accessibility, cost, and transparency.
+By definition, these payments are far more complex than domestic transactions, as they involve multiple jurisdictions, time zones, and legal regulations.
+Typically, a cross border transaction is thought to lag a domestic payment when it comes to speed of the transfer process, accessibility, cost, and transparency.

 Cross-border transactions can be categorized as: